 We provide a very safe environment for our residents; nevertheless, we also have many visitors and vendors who enter our building each day.
-If you do need to bring in items of worth, a safe is available in the Administration Office for valuables and cash.
+If you do need to bring in items of worth, a safe is available at the Administration Office for valuables and cash.

 Beauty Shop Details

 We have beautician and barber services available once a week and by appointment.
 Please contact front office for details.